iszczesniak/cpp/containers/index.md

 ## Move semantics for element types

 ## Extract

-We cannot move an element from an associative container, because we cannot modify that element, even if we are using a non-const iterator, as the type of the element is const.
-We shouldn't even move, because the object we would move from does not have to be part of the container any longer, as it would have to be in the case of, e.g., a vector.
+We cannot move an element from an *associative container*, because we cannot modify that element, even if we are using a non-const iterator, as the type of the element is const.
+We shouldn't even move, because the object we would move from would not be part of the container any longer, as it would have to be in the case of, e.g., a vector.
 We should **extract** the element.
+Extraction is supported only by the associative containers, because it's needed only there.

 Extraction is implemented by *unlinking* the element from the container.
 As the result of the extraction, we get a *node handle*